JDonnellyCodeInstitute/weather/README.md

 - __Humidity and Windspeed__

   - The bottom section of the user interface displays both the humidity and the windspeed at the chosen location.
-  - Phone/tablet users can tap on the icons and they will increase in size, the laptop/desktop user can hover over the icons and they will increase in size ans they will see a short description of what each feature means.
-When either type of user clicks on the data points the text at the bottom of the screen will change to give a more detailed explanation of each datapoint.
+  - Phone/tablet users can tap on the icons and they will increase in size, the laptop/desktop user can hover over the icons and they will increase in size and they will see a short description of what each feature means.
+When either type of user clicks on the data points the text at the bottom of the screen will change to give a more detailed explanation of each data point.
   - All users can click/tap the windspeed text/icon to toggle between windspeed in km/hr and mph, or the droplet icon/text and toggle between precipitation and humidity.

 ![Humidity and Windspeed](assets/images/humidity.png)